uviclibraries/sketchnoting/act-2-sketchnote.md

 ---
 layout: default
-title: 2-Sketchnote
+title: 2-Meta Sketchnote
 nav_order: 3
 parent: Workshop Activities
 ---

 <img src="images/act-1/logo.png" alt="logo" style="float:right;width:360px;margin-left:10px;">

-# Sketchnote Activity
+# Sketchnote Activity about Sketchnoting ;-)

 In this exercise, you will work through creating a sketchnote based on a short journal article.
 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!